VoidVampire/email-database-management/README.md

 - Create a new database named `email_db`.
 - Import the `email_db.sql` file located in the project's folder to set up the necessary tables.

-4. Open the `config.py` file and update the MySQL database connection details.
+4. Update the MySQL database connection details in python file.
 Modify the `host`, `user`, `password`, and `database` variables to match your local MySQL configuration.
 5. Run the main script to start the application.